efemar/liri-bot/README.md

 3. How to use this app

-There are 4 commands that the user can type: <concert-this>, <movie-this>, <spotify-this> <do-what-it-says-to-do> to retrieve data.
+There are 4 commands that the user can type: 'concert-this', 'movie-this', 'spotify-this-song', 'do-what-it-says' to retrieve data.

 Example 1:

-node liri.js concert-this <name-of-artist>
+node liri.js concert-this 'name-of-artist'

 Example 2:

-node liri.js movie-this <name-of-movie>
+node liri.js movie-this 'name-of-movie'

 Example 3:

-node liri.js spotify-this <name-of-song>
+node liri.js spotify-this 'name-of-song'

 Example 4:

 node liri.js do-what-it-says-to-do

-4. Screenshots and video links to how it works
+4. Link to the video of how it works:

 5. Link to the deployed version of the app